mananc12/cruds/README.md

 npm run dev
 ```

-5. Open your browser and use the CRUD app.
+5. Open your browser and use the CRUDS app.

 ## Video Demo

-Watch a demo of the CRUD app in action: [Link to Demo Video](https://www.awesomescreenshot.com/video/25252584?key=a93ee96b4a2eed2e2bd9d3e576f54b3b)
+Watch a demo of the CRUDS app in action: [Link to Demo Video](https://www.awesomescreenshot.com/video/25252584?key=a93ee96b4a2eed2e2bd9d3e576f54b3b)

 ## Contributors